DavidWaumsley/NoScriptShow/content/blog/ep2.md

 ---
 title: The big picture.
-description: How our future episodes will attempt to tell the story of the web.
+description: How this show tries to follow the development of the web.
 date: 2024-01-17
 tags: ["podcast"]
 permalink: "/2{{slugify }}/"